CodeheadUK/Fiddler/README.md

 A silly little JS tool to mess with ASCII, base conversions and binary values.

-Written to stop me scrawling horrible notes everywhere when do crypto or obfuscation based CTF challenges.
+Written to stop me scrawling horrible notes everywhere when doing crypto or obfuscation based CTF challenges.